Drink Weed From These Beverage Brands

-There are many ways to consume cannabis, but what if you ditched your joint for a drink?
+Drink weed – that’s a new way to consume cannabis, but what happens if you ditched your joint for a beverage?
 Where innovations in the weed industry meet the socially accepted nature of drinking, cannabis-infused beverages now have a seat at the table – providing potent and flavorful options that will get you buzzing without the hangover.

-• Onset, ingredients and dosage specific to beverages for optimal cannabis experience
+• Onset, ingredients, and dosage are specific to beverages for an optimal cannabis experience.

 • How consumers are decreasing alcohol intake with cannabis beverages